Food Handler Responsibilities

 6. Dry hands with a disposable towel or an air dryer

-Front-of-house, back-of-house, or on the delivery route, all food handlers should fulfill the above responsibilities to ensure a safe food experience for the customers they serve.
-To find the Food Handler Training Program in your state, visit our course page or contact us today.
+Front-of-house, back-of-house, or on the delivery route, all Food Handlers should fulfill the responsibilities outlined above to ensure a safe food experience for the customers they serve.
+To find a Food Handler Training Program in your state, visit our programs page or contact us today.

 Food Handler Training